NGI4eu/engineroom-data-sprint-notebooks/README.md

 ## 05-technology-news

-A Notebook to load technology news from newspapers and magazines including NGI-related keywords.
+A Notebook to load technology news from newspapers and magazines including NGI-related keywords, and to perform some basic text processing operation.

 ## 06-reddit-sentiment-analysis